-I follow a template when writing Upwork proposals but price is a required field in a proposal and it is prefilled with client’s budget.
+I follow a template when writing Upwork proposals, but the price is a required field in a proposal, and it prefills with the client’s budget.

-It wasn’t the case in Elance and I could send a proposal in Elance without a price to clarify further requirements and add price at a later stage.
+It wasn’t the case in Elance, and I could send a proposal in Elance without a price to clarify further requirements and add amount at a later stage.

-Often client selects a fixed price jobs and if requirements are not very clear, it becomes tough to apply.
-In my “message to client”, I make it clear that it isn’t the budget that is an issue but I am not able to understand what is required and so cannot put a price upfront.
+Often the client selects fixed-price jobs, and if requirements are not very clear, it becomes tough to apply.
+In my “message to client”, I make it clear that it isn’t the budget that is an issue, but I am not able to understand what is required.
+So we cannot put a price upfront.

-It happens to me often and here is a recent incident where I had an invite from a client where I could not understand what client needed and was a fixed price job.
+It happens to me often, and here is a recent incident where I had an invite from a client where I could not understand what the client needed and was a fixed price job.

-Explained things in the decline reason and this is how client responded to my response.
+Explained things in the decline reason, and this is how the client responded to my response.

-Since then has already completed his first job where he has shared an awesome review and has started working on his next set of requirements.
+Since then has already completed his first job where he has shared an excellent review.
+Now has started working on his next set of requirements.